charlesmacd/HD6805_Reader/README.md

 	Utility source code
 /firmware
 	Arduino Uno firmware
 /pcb/v1
+        Prototype shield
 	Eagle schematics and layout for the first version of the shield.
 	Needs some wire links and a capacitor marked in yellow.
 /pcb/v2
+        Revised version of shield
 	Eagle schematics and layout for the second version, fixes all the issues in v1 /pcb/gerbers
 	Gerber files.
-These were set up using design rules for Elecrow/JLCPCB but you definitely want to generate your own gerber	files for your the fab you use.
+These were set up using design rules for Elecrow/JLCPCB but you definitely want to generate your own gerber	files for the fab you use.
 /images
 	Pictures of the shield
 /datasheets